jbtronics/CrookedStyleSheets/README.md

 The only way that is known to me currently, is to disable CSS for a web page completely (you can do this with a plugin like [uMatrix](https://github.com/gorhill/uMatrix)).
 The problem is that almost every modern web page looks very ugly without CSS and is sometimes even unusable.
 So, disabling CSS is not a real option, except when you are very worried about your privacy (for example, when you are using the Tor browser, you should maybe disable CSS).

-A better solution would be if browsers didn't load the external content (referenced in CSS) when it;s needed, but when the site is loaded.
+A better solution would be if browsers didn't load the external content (referenced in CSS) when it´s needed, but when the site is loaded.
 Then it would be impossible to detect individual actions.
 This modification to content loading could be implemented by the browsers itself, or maybe by a plugin (similar to [NoScript](https://noscript.net/) or uMatrix)

 The problem is that this solution might have an impact on performance, because the browser has to load a lot of content on initial site loading (and the browser might not use the content at all).